 This can also help to maintain and improve your company’s culture.
 A team that knows each other and is in tune with their work will perform much better than a team that is constantly changing.

-Upskilling your team brings new skills and knowledge to the business, while maintaining established relationships.
+Upskilling your team brings new skills and knowledge to the business while maintaining established relationships.

-5. Gives you a competitive edge
+5) Gives You a Competitive edge

 The combined advantages of upskilling your team can give your business a significant competitive advantage.
 Training existing employees will save you the cost of new hires, while helping you retain your talent.

-The increased engagement, and strong team relationships will improve productivity, all of which will give you a competitive advantage.
+The increased engagement and strong team relationships will improve productivity, all of which will give you a competitive advantage.

 Retaining your talent enables your business to be more agile and responsive.
-Rather than focusing on finding candidates and on-boarding new hires, the team can focus on producing high quality results at a more efficient rate.
+Rather than focusing on finding candidates and on-boarding new hires, the team can focus on producing high-quality results at a more efficient rate.

 The benefits of upskilling your team are clear.
-Upskilling the team can reduce turnover rates, increase engagement, and help build a strong team culture which will all lead to increase productivity.
+Upskilling the team can reduce turnover rates, increase engagement, and help build a strong team culture which will all lead to increased productivity.
 So, how can you implement upskilling?

 The first step is to know what areas need upskilling.
 This can be derived in two main ways.